 Step 3 – That’s it!
 Serve and enjoy!

-Serve immediately with pieces of slices of strawberry and lime as garnish (optional).
+- Serve immediately with sliced strawberry and lime as garnish (optional).